iAbhishek91/google-cloud/Services/NW-02-cloud-load-balancing.md

   - Load balancing of traffic inside VPC.
   - Use for the internal tiers of multi-tier application.
   - Layer-4(TCP/UDP).
   - Layer-4 uses *Andromeda*, which is google software defined network virtualization stack. *Generally in proxy based load balancer like TCP proxy load balancer or SSL proxy load balancer there is two connection created.
 One b/w client and load balancer and load balancer to the instances.
-However regional load balancer do for creat two connection.
+However regional load balancer do NOT create two connection.
 The client directly connects with the instance load balancer only help in between.
 This is possible because of Andromeda's network virtualization stack.*
   - use case: traditional 3 tier application.
 - **Regional internal Http(s)**:
   - and Layer-7(HTTP(s))-BETA load balancers